 S: What advice would you give others trying to enter the field?

 GD: My advice is to get yourself onto a set whatever way you can; then you’ll learn about all the other departments and eventually choose the best one…VFX!

 “As a VFX data wrangler, you’re constantly striving to improve your technique and efficiency while gathering data on a live set,” said Grainne Dooley.
 “With Setellite all the tools and options you need for collecting and managing data are already there for you!
 However, unlike other databases, the Setellite user interface is easy, very visual, user friendly, and allows you to gather and export your data just how you want it.”

-Grainne Dooley, VFX Supervisor
+Grainne Dooley, On-set VFX Data Wrangler

 Grainne Dooley on the set of ‘The Old Guard’, © Amy Spink Photography